infinum/JS-justTodoIt/README.md

 Since the cookie is HTTP-only, you have to make an API call to clear the cookie.

 ### 4.2.
-Managing Todos
+Managing Todo lists

 Todo titles have to be unique for the user.
-Two user can have Todos with same title, but one user's specific Todos must all have unique titles.
+Two different users can have Todo lists with the same title, but one specific user's Todo lists must all have unique titles.

-One specific Todo must have items of unique titles.
+All items of a specific Todo list must have unique titles.

 #### Pagination

 Todo fetching results are paginated.
 To find out how many pages there are, check value of `X-TOTAL-COUNT` response header.
-If there are 12 Todos in the database, first page will return 5 results and the header will contain value `12.
+If there are 12 Todo lists in the database, first page will return 5 results and the header will contain value `12`.
 You can use this value together with request query parameters (current page and page size) to determine whether you can load next or previous page of results.

 #### Relations